NewValleyChurch/documentation-theme-jekyll/pages/network/network-change-log.md

 toc: false
 ---

+## 9-13-2018

+-	// Installed Draw.io on MediaOne as a desktop solution for diagrams rather than using the online version.

 ## 9-12-2018

 -	// Reconfigured Amanda's workstation so it doesn't disconnect from the network when the system sleeps.
 No longer inaccessible via VNC.